Polynomial Dedekind domains with finite residue fields of prime characteristic: Polynomial Dedekind domains

-The main result of Loper and Werner (\cite[Corollary 2.12]{LopWer}) by means of the representation \eqref{IntQEZrepr} can now be restated as follows: \begin{Thm} Let $\uE\subset\ohZ$ be locally bounded.
-Then the ring $\IntQ(\uE,\ohZ)$ is a Pr\"ufer domain. \end{Thm} We now characterize when such a Pr\"ufer domain is a Dedekind domain.
-In order to do so, we need to describe the prime spectrum of $\IntQ(\uE,\ohZ)$.
-Throughout this section, we assume that $\uE=\prod_p E_p\subset\ohZ$ is locally bounded.
+By means of the representation \eqref{IntQEZrepr}, the main result of Loper and Werner (\cite[Corollary 2.12]{LopWer}) can now be restated as follows: \begin{Thm} Let $\uE\subset\ohZ$ be locally bounded.
+Then the ring $\IntQ(\uE,\ohZ)$ is a Pr\"ufer domain. \end{Thm} We want to characterize when a ring of the form $\IntQ(\uE,\ohZ)$, $\uE\subseteq\ohZ$, is a Dedekind domain.
+In order to accomplish this objective, we need to describe the prime spectrum of this ring when $E$ is locally bounded.
 It is customary for ring of integer-valued polynomials to distinguish the prime ideals into two different kinds, and we do the same here in our setting: given a prime ideal $P$ of $R=\IntQ(\uE,\ohZ)$, we say that $P$ is a \emph{non-unitary} if $P\cap\Z=(0)$ and that $P$ is \emph{unitary} if $P\cap \Z=p\Z$ for some $p\in\PP$.

 It is a classical result that each non-unitary prime ideal of $R$ is equal to:

 for some $q\in \mathcal{P}^{\text{irr}}$ (see for example \cite[Corollary V.1.2]{CaCh}).